Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The hyoglossus muscle is a key extrinsic muscle of the tongue.
 It has two main parts: one at the front (shaped like a square) and one at the back (shaped like a triangle).

 They start from different points on the hyoid bone and join together in the tongue.
-The front part is thicker and has several smaller parts, while the back part has three bundles of fibers.
+The front part is thicker and has several smaller parts, while the back has three bundles of fibers.

 Styloglossus